 Kentucky Long Term Disability Claims Attorneys for Rheumatoid Arthritis

-If your doctor diagnosed you with rheumatoid arthritis that affects your ability to return to your job, you should contact the Kentucky long term disability lawyers of Abell and Capitan Law right now.
+If your doctor diagnosed you with rheumatoid arthritis that affects your ability to return to your job, you should contact the Kentucky long term disability lawyers of Capitan Law right now.
 You might be entitled to long term disability (LTD) benefits through your employer-paid LTD plan or an individual plan.
 We can help you file a claim for monthly payments to replace your lost income and provide the money you need to afford your medical treatment.

 Rheumatoid arthritis is a chronic disease causing the immune system to attack the tissues in your body.
 It can become debilitating without proper treatment and can significantly impact your daily life.
 When you can’t earn a living, the cost of medical care, daily assistance, and living expenses can lead to enormous economic strain.
 You shouldn’t have to suffer those worries because of a disabling medical condition.
-Let Abell and Capitan Law advocate for your rights and fight for the maximum LTD benefits you deserve.
+Let Capitan Law advocate for your rights and fight for the maximum LTD benefits you deserve.
 Call (267) 419-7888 for a free consultation and learn more about our services.

 Common Symptoms Associated With Rheumatoid Arthritis

 Rheumatoid arthritis is an inflammatory disorder affecting your joints.
 It can damage various bodily systems, such as your blood vessels, lungs, eyes, skin, and heart.
 Common symptoms experienced with this autoimmune disease are:

 - Stiff joints, typically worse after inactivity or sleeping

 - Loss of functioning in the joints and deformities

 - Weight loss

 - Trouble sleeping